icanwalkonwater/ModularBot/README.md

-To enable a module, add the corresponding artifact (+ version) to your gradle/maven dependencies and enable it in the `ModularBotBuilder` with the method `ModularBotBuilder#autoLoadBaseModules()` that will look for the "official" modules and load them automatically.
+To enable a module, add the corresponding artifact (+ version) to your gradle/maven dependencies and enable it in the `ModularBotBuilder` with the method `ModularBotBuilder#autoLoadBaseModules()` that will look for the "official" modules and load them automatically with their respective default settings, if you want to customize some parameters in those modules you need to register them one by one BEFORE calling `#autoLoadBaseModule()` (or not calling it at all).

 Note that when the associated instance of `ModularBot` is created, you can't register modules anymore.